rvalla/Deck-Analysis/1.0.0/ReadMe.md

 # Deck-Analysis

 In this software, the deck is represented by a string array.
-By default is set which 52 elements (as the poker deck without jokers), but the methods should run with any even number.
+By default is set with 52 elements (as the poker deck without jokers), but the methods should run with any even number.

 ### About 'deckmethods'